mutt0-ds/mutt0-ds.github.io/_posts/2022-12-26-road-100-coverage-notion.md

 ## 🔍 Brief introduction to testing and coverage

 Tests are important for making sure that the code does what's expected to do, by creating functions that simulate common (and uncommon) cases to make sure that the behaviour is always coherent with our expectations.
-For example, in notion-sdk-py the tests have to create a new page, update its metadata, delete it, compare that all the requests are working.
+For example, in [notion-sdk-py the tests](https://github.com/ramnes/notion-sdk-py/tree/main/tests) have to create a new page, update its metadata, delete it, compare that all the requests are working.
 I'm using [pytest](https://docs.pytest.org/en/6.2.x/contents.html) in this article, which is one of the most used testing libraries in Python.

 Writing tests is not enough: coverage (ideally) plays an important part.
 The idea is to count the percentage of lines of code that are executed during test runs.
 The higher percentage of code is covered, the more likely the program does what it’s supposed to.

-At least, in theory: a 100% coverage doesn't mean anything if the tests aren't good, as it's surprisingly easy to write meaningless tests that increase coverage but aren't really improving anything...
-It should not be considered as the main target, yet it is a noble objective to improve it.
+At least, in theory: [a 100% coverage doesn't mean anything if the tests aren't good](https://www.google.com/search?q=a+100%25+coverage+doesn%27t+mean+anything), as it's surprisingly easy to write meaningless tests that increase coverage but aren't really improving anything.
+Achieving a 100% coverage should not be considered the one and only objective, yet improving it is a noble and useful challenge: as you will see, there is a lot to learn...

 Example: I have a simple function that checks if a number is positive (True) or zero/negative (False), printing out a statement.